aialvi/vue-wordpress-plugin-boilerplate/README.md

 ## Description

-This is a WordPress plugin built with Vue 3 and WordPress.
+This is a WordPress plugin built with Vue 3 that displays page rankings within your WordPress site.
+It provides an interactive interface for viewing page rank data directly from the WordPress admin dashboard.

 ## Installation